IntisarSKD/lab1day1/src/main/java/org/example/terminal_cheatsheet.md

 * `Rm` - to remove file
 * `open` - to open a file

-# Simple Git commands
+# Simple Git commands learned
 * `git config --global user.name` - user name configuration
 * `git config --global user.email` - user email configuration
 * `git init` - creating a new depository on your local machine
 * `git status`- showcase the current state of the working directory
 * `git commit`- captures a snapshot of the changes made in the project
 * `git log`- shows the commit logs
-* `git push`- uploads the content of the local repository to a remote repository
+* `git push`- uploads the content of the local repository to a remote

+# .gitignore

+`.gitignore` is a special file in a Git repository that tells Git which files and directories to ignore when committing changes.
+This is useful because there are often files or directories in a project that do not need to be tracked by Git, such as logs, and temporary files.
+By ignoring these files, you can keep your repository clean and avoid cluttering it with unnecessary files.